What to Do When Your Washing Machine Won’t Drain

 Call a professional or your home warranty company

-If you have a home warranty, there’s no need to worry about paying for expensive repairs.
-Simply contact your home warranty company and they’ll handle it.
+If you have a home warranty, there’s no need to worry about paying for expensive appliance repairs.
+You won’t even need to wonder how to drain washing machine.
+Simply contact your home warranty company and they’ll handle the problems you’ve encountered.
 That said, if you can easily determine the underlying issue behind why your washing machine won’t drain, you’ll be able to let them know what the possible issues are, which will often save you a lot of time.

 If you do not have a home warranty, you may find yourself with an expensive repair bill.
 While not ideal, some prefer to contact a professional repair person since they don’t feel comfortable handling the repairs themselves and want to ensure things are done right.

-If your washer won’t drain and you’ve followed the steps we’ve outlined, you’ll be well on your way to fixing the problem.
+If your washer won’t drain and you’ve followed the quick tips and steps we’ve outlined, you’ll be well on your way to fixing the problem.